subnet-gh/subnet/README.md

 # subnet
-A repository of all our public scripts.
+A repository of our *public* scripts.

 Discord: https://discord.gg/z3kS2uvrM6